subnero1/website/_posts/2021-06-07-Synchronizing-physical-clocks-among-different-Subnero-modems.md

 ```

 Note the parameters used in the above code snippet such as `interval` and `noOfMeasurements` can be varied as per the user's need.
-The code cnippet shown in this blog is to serve as a reference code only.
+The code snippet shown in this blog is to serve as a reference code only.